 Commissioner Doreen HART OAM (Binhthi / Bulcan Clans) was selected as a Cape York representative for the 2015 Emerging Leaders Program hosted by Jawun.
-In 2021 Commissioner Hart, with the support of her workplace, completed her Certificate III in Aboriginal and/or Torres Strait Islander Primary Health Care and will soon enrol for her Diploma in Mental Health.
-Her former roles include Engagement Officer for Cape York Empowered Communities Backbone Organisation, Community Development Officer with Living Change at the Wunan Foundation, Chief Executive Officer for the Apunipima Cape York Health Council and Housing Officer for the

-Hope Vale Aboriginal Shire Council.
+In 2021 Commissioner Hart, with the support of her workplace, completed her Certificate III in Aboriginal and/ or Torres Strait Islander Primary Health Care.
+Her former roles include Engagement Officer for Cape York Empowered Communities Backbone Organisation, Community Development Officer with Living Change at the Wunan Foundation, Chief Executive Officer for the Apunipima Cape York Health Council and Housing Officer for the Hope Vale Aboriginal Shire Council.
 In December 2021 Commissioner Doreen Hart retired from her position as Team Leader/Service Provider with Apunipima Cape York Health Council.
+Commissioner Hart is enjoying retirement with family and friends, with grandchildren playing a big part in her life.

-Local Commissioner Hart is a Justice of the Peace (Qualified) and a member of the Thurrpiil Community Justice Group.
+Local Commissioner Hart is a Justice of the Peace (Qualified) and a member of the Thurrpiil

+Community Justice Group.
 On 26 January 2015 Hope Vale Commissioner Hart was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.

-Commissioner Cheryl Florence CANNON is a strong, determined and motivated Indigenous woman from Hope Vale.
-Commissioner Cannon loves the precious time she spends with her family including 12 grandchildren and one greatgrandchild and pottering around home tending to her garden.
+Commissioner Cheryl Florence CANNON is a strong, determined, and motivated Indigenous woman from Hope Vale.
+Commissioner Cannon loves the precious time she spends with her family including 12 grandchildren and one greatgrandchild.
+Some of her children live in different parts of Australia but they are all close to her heart.
+Commissioner Cannon enjoys her leisure time pottering around home and tending to her garden.

 She has had a career in education across Cape York, teaching and in leadership roles within a number of schools.
 After a brief retirement, Hope Vale Commissioner Cannon's commitment to education had her employed as a Student Development Officer at the Hope Vale Campus of CYAAA.
 Her role involved engaging community people to be more active within the school community, in addition to providing support for school attendance and incorporating cultural aspects within the school.
+Commissioner Cheryl has high expectations for her family to do well in school, be positive role models, and always do the right thing.

 From 2021 to February 2023 Commissioner Cannon was the Education Coordinator of the CYAAA Hope Vale Playschool which is a learning environment for children aged 0 to 4 years.
-There learning is focused on literacy, language and maths, delivered in fun and enjoyable activities for children and their parents.
+Their learning is focused on literacy, language and numeracy, delivered through fun and enjoyable activities for children and their parents.
 In 2023 Commissioner Cannon commenced in a new role as Secretary of the Thurrpiil Community Justice Group.
 Commissioner Cannon enjoys being involved in community events that engage all age groups.

-She joined the Commission as a Hope Vale Local Commissioner in August 2014, and thoroughly enjoys the experience.
-As a Commissioner for Hope Vale, Cheryl's vision and values run parallel to that of the wider community and she is eager to set in motion change for the positive future of Hope Vale.
+Cheryl joined the Commission as a Hope Vale Local Commissioner in August 2014.
+She enjoys using her FRC role to support and encourage families to be the best people they can be.
+In 2023 Commissioner Cannon met up with two former students who have joined the FRC, one as a Local Commissioner in Coen and the other as a teacher aide in Hope Vale.
+"We were all once Teacher-Student now we are colleagues - such proud moments".
+As a Commissioner for Hope Vale, Cheryl's vision and values run parallel to that of the wider community, and she is eager to set in motion change for the positive future of Hope Vale.
+Always care for your children!